Check out this month's top recommended cards WITH NO ANNUAL FEES for US military.

 Below is a guest post from “Derp,” a Naval officer who writes at “The Derp Report.”
 Derp's blog is a collection of some of the best posts I have seen with regards to credit card bonuses and maximizing your benefits as a military servicemember.
 Check out his site for funny and interesting observations on the world of credit card rewards.

 In the post below Derp explains how he obtained 11 AMEX Personal Platinums and how a savvy servicemember could go about obtaining even more.
 See his strategy below.
 I just opened my second AMEX Platinum account (Charles Schwab) and will be working on more in the future!
-Unfortunately I am stationed OCONUS so most of my Uber credits go to waste every month but the airline fee reimbursement is still worth it.
+Since I am stationed OCONUS I try to send a free dinner to a friend or family member back home once a month.
+Can't let those credits go to waste!

 One of the greatest perks of being active duty is the generous interpretation of the SCRA from the good folks at American Express.
 They are not obligated to waive the $550 annual fee on their AmEx Personal Platinum charge card, but they have been doing for many years.

 I can only assume they do this because they make money on the backend, on retailers that take AmEx.
 With more card members spread across thew world, this waiver is the cheapest PR they are going to get when every service-members has one of these in their pockets for no annual fee.